-- 4.12 The new housing and communities secretary has recently said that "urban regeneration" and building homes on "neglected brownfield sites" will be a priority for the government.
-This is a clear sign that the focus on future growth will be directed at seeking to prioritise the opportunity to deliver growth wherever reasonably possible within the settlement areas. - 4.13 The proposal, therefore, is that the Council should commission a farranging and robust study that assesses the opportunity and capacity for the district's settlements to deliver regeneration, brownfield renewal, and general development intensification. - 4.14 Although the magnitude of the opportunity will differ, a wide range of settlement types can contribute to sustainable development.
+The new housing and communities secretary has recently said that "urban regeneration" and building homes on "neglected brownfield sites" will be a priority for the government.
+This is a clear sign that the focus on future growth will be directed at seeking to prioritise the opportunity to deliver growth wherever reasonably possible within the settlement areas.

+The proposal, therefore, is that the Council should commission a farranging and robust study that assesses the opportunity and capacity for the district's settlements to deliver regeneration, brownfield renewal, and general development intensification.
+The focus will be assessing the opportunities that arise from within settlement boundaries rather than looking at the green fields beyond those boundaries.

+Although the magnitude of the opportunity will differ, a wide range of settlement types can contribute to sustainable development.
 For example, a previously developed site in a village could provide the opportunity for essential new homes, which could in turn help to sustain nearby local shops and services.
-It follows that the Study is relevant to rural areas and not just main settlements. - 4.15 It is important that appraisals should consider as many sources of capacity as possible, no matter how unlikely some sources and locations may at first appear.
+It follows that the Study is relevant to rural areas and not just main settlements.

+It is important that appraisals should consider as many sources of capacity as possible, no matter how unlikely some sources and locations may at first appear.
 It is crucial that all previously developed land is brought within the scope of the study.
 A misconception has been that only vacant and derelict land should be considered, i.e. the type of site commonly associated with the term 'brownfield'.
 But this is only one possible source.

-- 4.16 An example (but not exclusively) of capacity sources are:
+An example (but not exclusively) of capacity sources are:

 - Subdivision of existing housing

 - Flats over shops

 - Empty homes

 - Previously developed vacant and derelict land and buildings (non-housing)

 - Intensification of development within existing areas

 - Redevelopment of existing housing

 - Redevelopment of car parks

 - Conversion of commercial buildings

 - Review of all existing land use allocations in plans

 - Vacant land not previously developed.

-The Study will adopt a 'policy off' approach which means that current planning policy designations will not apply to any initial assessment.
+The Study will adopt a 'policy off' approach which means that current planning policy designations (unless the designation is a statutory designation) will not apply to any initial assessment.
 This is to avoid missing opportunities for assessment simply because of historic land use designations/constraints in previous plans.

-- 4.17 For regeneration opportunities, the Study will concentrate as a priority on those areas where regeneration has been specifically highlighted in an adopted or emerging Neighbourhood Plan.
-These are the opportunities that have been identified by local communities themselves. - 4.18 The information gained from such a Study will go forward to support any future work that will be undertaken when a new Local Plan is required.
-The capacity for intensification of development within the settlements can then be balance against all other growth options
+For regeneration opportunities, the Study will concentrate as a priority on those areas where regeneration has been specifically highlighted in an adopted or emerging Neighbourhood Plan.
+These are the opportunities that have been identified by local communities themselves.

+The information gained from such a Study will go forward to support any future work that will be undertaken when a new Local Plan is required.
+The capacity for intensification of development within the settlements can then be balance against all other growth options.